Image 1 of 1

-This course provides you access to five weeks of readings, written lectures, discussion questions, and opportunities to interact with peer writers.
-There is no instructor feedback in this self-guided course.
+This course provides five weeks of readings, written lectures, discussion questions, and opportunities to interact with peer writers, and instructor feedback.
+For students who’ve taken this course with me before, there will be at least one new reading and prompt per week!

 Some of the most artful work being done in essay today exists in a liminal space that touches on the poetic.
 In this course, you will read and write lyric essays (pieces of creative nonfiction that move in ways often associated with poetry) using techniques such as juxtaposition; collage; white space; attention to sound; and loose, associative thinking.
 You will read lyric essays that experiment with form and genre in a variety of ways (such as the hermit crab essay, the braided essay, multimedia work), as well as hybrid pieces by authors working very much at the intersection of essay and poetry.
 The materials will engender an attitude of play, openness, and communal exploration into the possibilities of the lyric essay.
 You will explore your own definitions and methods, even as you study the work of others for models and inspiration.
 Whether you are an aspiring essayist interested in infusing your work with fresh new possibilities, or a poet who wants to try essay, this course will have room for you to experiment and play.

-Students go through the course on their own schedule on the Wet Ink platform online, interacting with other students in writing.
+Students go through the course on their own schedule on the Wet Ink platform online, interacting with other students and the instructor in writing.
 You will receive instructions about how to access the course online the day before it is set to open.

 Each week provides: